valkjsaaa/valkjsaaa.github.io/about.md

 title: About me
 permalink: /about/
 categories: page, highlight
 intro: I'm a senior undergraduate student at Peking University.
-I'm doing a internship at Gerorgia Tech, under the guidance of Dr. Greogory Abowd. <br/> <br/> I have a strong technical background, and like to use it into designing new interaction technique and make cool gadget.
+I'm currently working with Prof.Chenren Xu at Peking University. <br/> <br/> I have a strong technical background, and like to use it into designing new interaction technique and make cool gadget.
 image: me
 id: 0
 ---